qetr1ck-op/angular-expertise/README.md

 - Imports, class members, constructor injectors with tslint + eslint-rules + codelyzer
 - Follow ng-styleguide
 - npm tasks with --fix
+- transformation / serialization / deserialization of POJO into class with decorators

 ### Links